Aavegotchi KEK (KEK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aavegotchi KEK Historical Price

-According to the latest data gathered on Aavegotchi KEK live price page, the current price of Aavegotchi KEK is 0.00303126USD.
-The circulating supply of Aavegotchi KEK(KEK) is 44.43M KEK , giving it a market capitalization of $134.68K.
+According to the latest data gathered on Aavegotchi KEK live price page, the current price of Aavegotchi KEK is 0.00290304USD.
+The circulating supply of Aavegotchi KEK(KEK) is 44.99M KEK , giving it a market capitalization of $130.59K.

 The Aavegotchi KEK Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KEK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.